rwjones75000/Cletho/RAG/ArchitecturalConsiderations.md

 4. Session/DC summaries created and retrievable for future turns.
 5. Supabase schema enforcing domain separation (user data vs KB).

+**Evaluation:** For MVP, log all retrievals and manually review weekly.
+Define success as: *≥1 relevant chunk in top-3 results for ≥80% of representative queries.* Add **step-success tracking** later when end-to-end flows are exercised.

 ---

 ## Closing Note